Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ## Why do people buy tickets to sporting events?

 Sports fandom is irrational.
 This irrationality can make sports challenging and infuriating to work with from an analytics standpoint.
 How can we determine if our marketing efforts are making a difference?
-Are we simply slaves to the whims and fancy of the mob?
+Are we simply slaves to the whims and fancy of the crowd?
 The answer is complex, and we will explore it a little in our chapter on forecasting and pricing, chapter \@ref(chapter6).
-Additionally, the answer may (to a degree) exist in our genes.
+Additionally, the answer may, to a degree, exist in our genes.

 > "We have the ability (Under special conditions) to transcend self-interest and lose ourselves (temporarily and ecstatically) in something larger than ourselves."
 >